benonymus/vfs_tx_watcher/README.md

 ## Docker

-The container is more towards local development in docker than deployment, of course it could be easily adjusted and deployed by changing the defined environment, but a lighter image without the dev tools would be the best for that.
+The container is more towards local development(due to it being my personal image) in docker than deployment, of course it could be easily adjusted and deployed by changing the defined environment, but a lighter image without the dev tools would be the best for that.